apache/tvm/docs/langref/relay_expr.rst

 control flow.
 That is, any portion of a program comprised only of these expressions corresponds to a pure computation graph without control flow.
-Note that global and local variables are also part of the dataflow fragment, as are calls to non-recursive functions and operators.
+Note that global and local variables are also part of the dataflow fragment, as are calls to operators and functions whose bodies are also entirely in the dataflow fragment.

 Constant
 ~~~~~~~~~